flacle/lightdatacomparator/README.md

 #### Notes

 - The password is for obfuscation purposes only.
 Do not use this for sensitive data.
-- The manifest file is saved with a custom `.checker` extension.
+- The manifest file is saved with a custom `.comparator` extension.
 - You can use the `--output` option to generate a manifest file on a shared network drive.
 - This repository contains a unit test script with a sample directory to test the script.